toluooshy/Mastodon-GCP-Instance/README.md

 3. **Create the Instance:**
    - Click the blue "CREATE" button to create the staging VM.
 This process may take a few minutes.

 Now that we have our machine, it should automatically run based on the provisioned Elasticsearch container and the preset environment variables.
+We do need to do one more thing though, we need to let the vm know that we want it to use the additional 10GB disk we just created.
+To do this SSH into the es vm and run `sudo mkfs.ext4 -m 0 -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/sdb` to make the vm mount the additional disk we created.

 ### Certbot VM